-- 7.2 The Review concluded in 2016.
-The Panel's recommendation to Full Council was to retain the current model of governance i.e. strong leader model with a Leader and Cabinet Executive. - 7.3 In looking at the Council's current governance structures, Councillors can be categorised as: - (i) Cabinet Members (7) - (ii) Scrutiny members (15) - (iii) Backbench and opposition Councillors - 7.4 Currently Councillors wear multiple 'hats' and sit on regulatory Committees whilst being a Cabinet Member: - 5 Cabinet Members sit on the Governance Committee (11) - 1 Cabinet Member sits on the Licensing Committee (15) - 4 Cabinet Members sit on the Planning Committee (15) - 7.5 The current governance structure of a Leader and Cabinet Executive model is to remain unchanged for the foreseeable future. - 7.6 There have been a number of major financial pressures on the Revenue Budget since the start of the financial crisis in 2008/09.
+- 7.6 There has been a number of major financial pressures on the Revenue Budget since the start of the financial crisis in 2008/09.
 In common with all local authorities there have been significant reductions in Government grant, reductions that will continue in the coming years with no Revenue Support Grant being received from the financial year 2020/21.
 Income from investments has fallen due to low interest rates.
 At the same time the costs of demand led services, such as homelessness and benefits payments, have increased.
 Financial challenges for the future will continue. - 7.7 The Council's approach has been to seek to maintain or enhance levels of service whilst keeping Council Tax increases to a minimum.
-This has been achieved in a number of ways, including redesigning services, delivering efficiency savings and generating new sources of income. - 7.8 The Council works in partnership with Horsham and Mid Sussex District Council for the delivery of a joint procurement service, with Horsham for Building Control, and with Mid Sussex Council for the provision of Audit services. - 7.9 In 2016 The Council and West Sussex County Council signed an agreement to work together on delivering key strategic projects.
+This has been achieved in a number of ways, including redesigning services, delivering efficiency savings and generating new sources of income. - 7.8 The Council works in partnership with Horsham and Mid Sussex District Councils for the delivery of a joint procurement service, with Horsham District Council for Building Control, and with Mid Sussex District Council for the provision of Audit services. - 7.9 In 2016 The Council and West Sussex County Council signed an agreement to work together on delivering key strategic projects.
 Both Councils are focused on these key projects.
 These include: - Regenerating Crawley town centre - A Manor Royal Improvement Programme - Closer working with Gatwick airport - Work to improve resident skills and employability in the Crawley area. - 7.10 In September a substantial Local Growth fund of £14.64 million was confirmed by the Coast to Capital LEP for this significant regeneration programme.
 The Council works with a number of partners and recently accepted an invitation to join the Greater Brighton Board (The City Region).
 Proposals are in hand to redevelop the Town Hall site which will include new homes, a new Town Hall together with commercial offices.
 Moving to the New Town Hall will provide the emphasis to steer the Council to digital transformation, the development of innovative new ways of working to meet the needs of the business and our customers and developing a more commercial approach as to how the Council operates.